mmiranda222/.statsuite/content/using-dlm-excel-addin/_index.md

 **Main features**
 The DLM Excel-Addin allows:
+- authenticating for access-restricted internal .Stat Suite data sources
 - browsing through categorised dataflows in SDMX-enabled internal and external data sources
 - downloading data from these sources into various flavours of Excel tables
 - refreshing the content of these Excel tables through re-downloading the data that might have been updated in these sources
-- updating or adding data in internal data sources (provided the user has sufficient permissions) through editing of these Excel tables
+- editing/adding and uploading data to internal data sources (provided the user has sufficient permissions)

 ---